sun-python-23w/sun-python-23w.github.io/site/week-1/lecture-notes.md

 (vscode)=
 ## VSCode

-VSCode is a popular choice of _integrated development environment_ (IDE) for developing Python.
+VSCode is a popular choice of application for developing Python that lets us browse files, edit text, see problems with code in real time, and execute programs.

 ![VSCode Interface](./images/vscode-interface.png)